cephard/NovaMed-Solutions/README.md

 - **Calendar Dim** - Contains a calender custom made to comform with the periods novamed has been in business, includes `Year`, `Month Name`, `Date Month Number` which is essential for the line chart month over month analysis.

 ## Entity Relationship Diagram
+- The model is a `star model` with the fact table at the centre, with connections to the dim tables using their primary keys to create a relationship.
+- All the dim tables are a `1-to-many` relationship with the fact table.

 ![Entity Relationship Diagram](https://github.com/cephard/NovaMed-Solutions/blob/main/Images/Entity%20Reletion%20Diagram.png)
 ---

 ## Data Cleaning & Transformation